oakes/java-assignments/curriculum/21-hibernate-basics.md

 ## GameTrackerSpring

 Let's create the same game tracker web app we made previously, but this time using Spring and Hibernate.
-First, create the project via Spring Initializr with the following libraries:
+First, create the project via Spring Initializr called `GameTrackerSpring` with the following libraries:

 * Web
 * DevTools